Legal reasons a judge can annul a marriage

 Legal reasons a judge can annul your marriage

-Some marriages are never legal in California
+Some marriages are never valid in California

 These are called void marriages.
-If your marriage is void, the judge can annul your marriage.
-A marriage is void if it's based on
+If your marriage is void, the judge will annul your marriage.

-- Incest- marriages between close blood relatives (like parent-child, siblings, aunt or uncle and niece or nephew)
+- Incest — marriages between close blood relatives (like parent-child, siblings, aunt or uncle and niece or nephew)

 - Bigamy — marriages where one of the spouses is already married to someone else

-These are called voidable marriages.
-For some of these reasons, you must file a request for an annulment in certain amount of time (usually 4 years).
+For some of these reasons, you must file for an annulment within a certain amount of time (usually 4 years).

 If you were under 18 at the time of your marriage and didn't have a judge's permission to marry, you can ask for an annulment within 4 years of your 18th birthday.